M4ngu/Sweet-Sixteen/README.md

 ![PCB](sweet_pcb.jpg)

-Various version of the firmware are available, all them derivated from the 16n
+Various versions of the firmware are available, all them derived from the 16n by Tom Armitage.

 Manual and build guide: